What is Incremental Cash Flow?

 - So, even large companies like Tata steel couldn’t accurately predict or forecast market conditions and as a result, suffered huge losses.

 - It cannot be the sole technique for selecting a project.
-ICF in itself is not sufficient and needs to be validated or combined with other capital budgeting techniques that overcome its shortcomings like NPV, IRR, Payback period, etc. which unlike ICF considers the time value of money.
+ICF in itself is not sufficient and needs to be validated or combined with other capital budgeting techniques that overcome its shortcomings like NPV, IRR, Payback period, etc. which unlike ICF considers the TVM.

 This technique can be used as the initial tool for screening projects.
 But it would need other methods to corroborate its result.
 Despite its shortcomings, it gives an idea about the project’s viability, profitability and its effect on the company.